 Caldo de frutas

-Another unique alcoholic drink from this town is the Rompopo, a drink like eggnog , which is made based on milk, sugar or honey, egg yolk, cinnamon, nuts and alcohol.
+Another unique alcoholic drink from this town is the Rompopo, a drink like eggnog, which is made of milk, sugar or honey, egg yolk, cinnamon, nuts and alcohol.
 Like caldo de frutas, this drink is usually shared among with family and friends, and because of its fame for several years, Rompopo is available in other departments.

-Contrary to what happened with the caldo de frutas, which is produced by any resident of the town, the eggnog, at present, is produced only by two small businesses in Salcajá.
-One of which is through the store of Elsa Marina Alvardo de Rodas, owner of Fabrica de Rompopo La Salcajeña, says most of their product is purchased by people of Huehuetenango , Chimaltenango , Quetzaltenango , the capital and by tourists from the United States, Japan , France and Italy.
-The recipe and process of brewing rompopo are strictly kept, though store owners may specify some ingredients to others but never the quantities and the process.
+Contrary to what happened with the caldo de frutas, which is produced by any resident of the town, the eggnog, at present, is produced by only two small businesses in Salcajá.
+One of which is through the store of Elsa Marina Alvardo de Rodas, owner of Fabrica de Rompopo La Salcajeña, most of their products are purchased by people of Huehuetenango , Chimaltenango, Quetzaltenango, Guatemala City, and by tourists from the United States, Japan , France and Italy.
+The recipe and process of brewing rompopo are strictly kept by store owners or they may specify some ingredients to others but never the quantities and the process.
 The formulas have been passed down from generation to generation and have changed a little.

 Production of intoxicating drinks in the country dates back to pre-Hispanic times , when the Maya elaborated drinks like the “chicha”, a uniquely pre-Columbian in origin, was produced from the fermentation of corn, of which an own product of Mesoamerica.
 The cusha, extracted from the chicha, was used during rituals of the Maya and other peoples who inhabited the region.
 Salcajá, pioneering homemade and unique Guatemalan alcoholic beverages.
 Brewing culture, history and authentic Guatemalan flavors: Rompopo and Caldo de frutas.